Direct data-driven control of LTV systems: Data-driven control of LTV systems - Robustness to noise

 \subsection{Robust performance}

-Consider again the (unknown) LTV system \eqref{eq:noisy system dynamics}.
-In this section, we consider the problem of designing controllers of the form \eqref{eq:noisy state-feeback}, such that the closed-loop system \eqref{eq:noisy closed-loop} fulfils a disturbance attenuation condition, for $k = 0, \ldots, N$.
+In this subsection, we consider the problem of designing controllers of the form \eqref{eq:noisy state-feeback} for the (unknown) LTV system \eqref{eq:noisy system dynamics}, such that the closed-loop system \eqref{eq:noisy closed-loop} fulfils a disturbance attenuation condition.
 Consider the performance output

-for $k = 0,\ldots, N-1$, where $z \in \mathbb{R}^q$, $z_f \in \mathbb{R}^q$ and $C(k) \in \mathbb{R}^{q \times n}$, $D_u(k) \in \mathbb{R}^{q \times m}$, $D_d(k) \in \mathbb{R}^{q \times d}$ are known matrices.
+for $k = 0,\ldots, N-1$, where $z \in \mathbb{R}^q$, $z_f \in \mathbb{R}^q$ and $C(N), \ C(k) \in \mathbb{R}^{q \times n}$, $D_u(k) \in \mathbb{R}^{q \times m}$, $D_d(k) \in \mathbb{R}^{q \times n}$ are known matrices.
 This results in the closed-loop system

-for $k = 0, \ldots, N-1$, where $A_{cl}(k) = A(k) + B(k) K(k)$, $C_{cl}(k) = C(k) + D_u(k)K(k)$, $\bar{w}(k):= \left[ \bar{v}(k)^\top \,\,\,\, d(k)^\top \right]^\top$, $\bar v(k) = K(k)v(k)$,\,\,\,\, $ E_{cl} = \left[ B(k)\,, I_n \right]$ and $D_{cl} = \left[ D_u(k)\,\,\,\, D_d(k) \right]$.
+for $k = 0, \ldots, N-1$, where $A_{cl}(k) = A(k) + B(k) K(k)$, $C_{cl}(k) = C(k) + D_u(k)K(k)$, $\bar{w}(k):= \left[ \bar{v}(k)^\top \,\,\,\, d(k)^\top \right]^\top$, $\bar v(k) = K(k)v(k)$,\,\,\,\, $ E_{cl} = \left[ B(k)\,\,\,\, I_n \right]$ and $D_{cl} = \left[ D_u(k)\,\,\,\, D_d(k) \right]$.
 Regarding $\bar{w}(k) \in \mathbb{R}^{(m+n)}$ as the disturbance, consider the quadratic robust performance criterion